-He was known as a great gentleman, who always adhered to fair play on the ground and as a proof for that is the invitation which he received from legendary former England teammate Stanley Matthews for a ceremony organized by the Football Association of England on his 80th birthday.
+He was known as a great gentleman, who always adhered to fair play on the ground and as a proof of that is the invitation which he received from legendary former England teammate Stanley Matthews for a ceremony organized by the Football Association of England on his 80th birthday.
 This invitation, legendary Stanley Matthews explained with the following words:

 “When the game starts, we get to know our direct rival after about 10 minutes, similar like boxers in the ring.
 I immediately saw that Stankovic was an extra-class player.
-My chance was that the pitch was slippery and I was much easier and I could use my dribbling with the upper part of the body.
+My chance was that the pitch was slippery and I was much easier, and I could use my dribbling with the upper part of the body.
 And then I met the most straightforward rival in my career.
 At no time, the gentile Yugoslav did not reach for the sharpness, with its great strength or rudeness.
-He ruled with himself and the situation.
+He controlled himself and the situation.
 My desire was that such a knight of football be my guest, to increase the celebration, “said Matthews.

-He played 61 matches for the national team of Yugoslavia and was a member of the team that won a silver medal at the Olympics in 1948 in London and in 1952 in Helsinki.
+He played 61 matches for the national team of Yugoslavia and was a member of the team that won a silver medal at the Olympics in 1948 in London, and in 1952 in Helsinki.
 He died on February 20, 2002, in Belgrade.